Frequently Asked Questions

 What should I do if I am experiencing a crisis?

 If you are experiencing a true mental health emergency, dial Campus Safety at 410-337-6111 if you are on campus, or 911 if you are off campus.
-For an urgent crisis, the Goucher Counseling Center also has a crisis walk-in hour Monday – Friday at 1:00 PM.
-To speak with a mental health counselor after hours, call 855-236-4278.
+To speak with a mental health counselor for an urgent crisis, call 855-236-4278.

 How do I schedule an appointment with a counselor?